fleetdm/fleet/handbook/company.md

 - Make upgrading Fleet versions seamless for users.
 - Improve the integrity of data (both collected directly from agents or derived from that data, e.g., vulnerabilities).
 - Maintain quick time-til-merge timeframe for PRs reviewed.
-- Maintain clean, empathetic interfaces that allow contributors in other groups (or from outside the company) to execute quickly and without the need to wait for reviews or approvals
+- Maintain clean, empathetic interfaces that allow contributors in other groups (or from outside the company) to execute quickly and without the need to wait for review or approval.
 - **Make Fleet as easy as possible to operate and contribute to**

 ### Agent group